henrik-dmg/HPLoaders/README.md

 # HPLoaders
-Collection of custom loaders, powered by SpriteKit Feel free to contribute and improve efficiency/code/animations etc.
+Collection of custom loaders, powered by SpriteKit.
+All loaders are customisable in terms of color, animation speed, etc.

+Feel free to contribute and improve efficiency/code/animations etc.

 To install, add `pod 'HPLoaders'` to your Podfile